 - Stay safe online with a free VPN

-Not all free PDF editors are created equal.
+Not all of the best free PDF editors are created equal.
 In some instances, they can be extremely limiting, and you might be better off using a paid version.
-But other free PDF applications do a great job of delivering annotation, editing and even optical-character recognition (OCR) features without costing you a dime.
+But some of the free PDF editors do a great job of delivering annotation, editing and even optical-character recognition (OCR) features without costing you a dime.

 We've looked at handful of free PDF tools and compared their features to what you'd find in paid PDF editors.
 These are the best free PDF editors we've come across.